-The Company's objectives when managing capital are to safeguard its ability to continue as a going concern in order to provide returns for its common shareholders in the form of cash dividends, benefits to other stakeholders and to maintain an optimal capital structure to minimize the cost of capital.
+The Company's objectives when managing capital are to safeguard its ability to continue as a going concern in order to provide returns for its shareholders in the form of cash dividends, benefits to other stakeholders and to maintain an optimal capital structure to minimize the cost of capital.
 In order to maintain or adjust the capital structure, the Company may issue new shares or sell assets to reduce long-term debt.

-22 Contingent liabilities and unrecognized contractual commitments
+23 Contingent liabilities and unrecognized contractual commitments

 In the normal course of business, the Company has entered into agreements that include indemnities in favour of third parties, such as purchase and sale agreements, confidentiality agreements, engagement letters with advisers and consultants, leasing contracts, licence agreements, information technology agreements, and various product and service agreements.
 These indemnification arrangements may require the Company to compensate counterparties for losses incurred by the counterparties as a result of breaches in representations, covenants and warranties provided by the Company or as a result of litigation or other third party claims or statutory sanctions that may be suffered by the counterparties as a consequence of the relevant transaction.
 In some instances, the terms of these indemnities are not explicitly defined.
-The Company, whenever possible, tries to limit this potential liability within the particular agreement or contract; however, due to the unpredictability of future events, the maximum amount of any potential reimbursement required to be made by the Company or its subsidiary entities cannot be reasonably estimated, but could have a material adverse effect on the Company.
+The Company, whenever possible, tries to limit this potential liability within the particular agreement or contract; however, due to the unpredictability of future events, the maximum amount of any potential reimbursement required to be made by the Company cannot be reasonably estimated, but could have a material adverse effect on the Company.

-23 Related party transactions and balances
+24 Related party transactions and balances

 Key management personnel are those individuals who have the authority and responsibility for planning, directing and controlling the activities of the Company, including members of the Company's Board of Directors.
-The Company considers key management to be the Company's Board of Directors and its Named Executive Officers ("NEO").

 The Company incurred the following compensation expenses in relation to key management personnel:

-2022 2021

-\$ \$
+2023 \$ 2022 \$

-Salaries and short-term associate benefits 4,219 4,599
+Salaries and short-term benefits 2,368 4,219

-Share-based compensation 2,746 3,260
+Share-based compensation 3,129 2,746

-Directors' fees 549 549
+Directors' fees 532 549

-7,514 8,408
+6,029 7,514